modstudio/carpal-tunnel-center/content/_index.md

 ---
-title: Get relief from your carpal tunnel syndrome today
+title: Get relief from your carpal tunnel syndrome today - Ohio Carpal Tunnel Center
 subheading: "The Ohio Carpal Tunnel Center specializes in single-port endoscopic carpal tunnel release, offering prompt release of pressure on the Median nerve, relief of pain and inflammation with rapid recovery and resumption of